 Susanne is much in demand as a soloist, orchestral and chamber musician.
 In 2011 she was selected as an RCM Rising Star and has performed the Vivaldi Concerto in B flat Major with the Southbank Sinfonia at various venues, as well as the Concerto for Bassoon by Mozart and a modern bassoon composition Fantasy for a Blue Bassoon, written by Gernot Wolfgang.
-Susanne has been performing with orchestras such as Southbank Sinfonia, BBC Concert Orchestra, Bath Philharmonia as well as being a member of the Sinfonieorchester Vorarlberg.
+Susanne has been performing with orchestras such as Southbank Sinfonia, BBC Concert Orchestra, Royal Opera House, Bath Philharmonia, Sinfonietta Vorarlberg as well as being a member of the Sinfonieorchester Vorarlberg.
+Furthermore she has worked alongside in Side by side schemes with LSO, BBC and Academy of St Martin in the Fields.
 Chamber music has always been a passion and after having worked with established groups such as Le Concert Impromptu, Susanne co – founded her own group, the Ellis Ensemble.

 Susanne has a keen interest in combining performing with teaching and is very interested in all the research supporting musicians in their profession.
-She has published a book on Mental Training in the Akademieverlag, Germany, and has successfully gained a place in the “Master of Performance Science” study at RCM for 2016/17.
+She has published a book on Mental Training in the Akademieverlag, Germany.

 Faculties / departments: Junior Department